mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Cute tiny minion, 4 different kinds.

 keyword:  **Structure**
           Cannot move.
-Will always have 0 Attack.
+Will always have 0⚔️.

 keyword:  **Stun**
           The target minion cannot move or act for 1 turn.